saintaze/Context-React/README.md

 # Context-React
-A demo app using React Context API to change theme and language.
+A Demo app using React Context API to change theme and language.

 ##### Built With
 + HTML5